anuragGUPTA2235/C-INPUT-OUTPUT/README.md

 // ans is 0.0000 8 10 010
 ```
 ## postincrement bs preincrement
-i++ is postincrement, the previous val of i is used and after that it is incremented
+i++ is postincrement, the previous val of i is used and after that it is incremented<br/>
 ++i is preincrement, the previous val of i is first incremented and then it is used